-About two months ago I purchased iOptron Smart EQ Pro mount.
-It is a tiny equatorial mount with GoTo that, according to manufacturer, can be used for visual with small optics and for wide field astroimaging.
+About two months ago I purchased iOptron Smart EQ Pro mount – and here is my small review.
+Smart EQ Pro is a tiny equatorial mount with GoTo that, according to manufacturer, can be used for visual with small optics and for wide field astroimaging.
 This second application is the one that interested me 🙂 Smart EQ Pro has maximum payload of 5kg, and I really would not recommend to exceed it.
 On the other hand however, mount is really small and lightweight.
 It can be easily carried as ready setup with instrument already fixed to the saddle.

 A few days ago I had a first chance to use this mount.
 I set it all up with QHY163C camera, 135mm lens and small guidescope with QHY5, aligned to north pole, and choose Multi star alignment from menu.
 First star – Arcturus – landed about 15 degrees from the frame centre – pretty far.
 I centred it and choose second star – Deneb.
 Not much better – about 6 degrees.
 Huh 🙁 Ok, probably I entered some wrong values to hand controller, so I moved the mount with buttons to my target and started imaging session.
 Guiding with Maxim worked fine, RMS error was about 1.5 arcsec in each axis, and maximum peak error was never larger than 4 arcsec.
 It was more than enough for my wide field setup with pixel scale about 6″/px.
 I collected over 2 hours of RGB material.